 Peter joined Watsi on March 12th, 2013.
-1,775 other people also joined Watsi on that day!
-Peter's most recent donation traveled 7,800 miles to support Neema, a young man from Uganda, to fund hernia repair surgery.
+1,771 other people also joined Watsi on that day!
+Peter's most recent donation traveled 8,100 miles to support Gideon, a special young man from Kenya, to fund hernia repair.

 Neema is a farmer from Uganda.
 He is the youngest of four children.
 For three years, Neema has had an inguinal scrotal hernia.
 If not treated, the hernia may result in intestinal tissue damage and death Fortunately, on December 19, he will undergo hernia repair surgery at our medical partner's care center.
 Our medical partner, African Mission Healthcare Foundation, is requesting $249 to fund Neema's surgery.
 Once completed, this procedure will hopefully allow him to live more comfortably and confidently.
 He says, “After surgery I will resume working in my fields.”

 Marie-Yolande is a 44 year-old woman from Haiti.
 She is the mother of two children and they all live together in Port-au-Prince.
 In her free time, she enjoys attending church.
 Before her illness, Marie-Yolande worked as a street merchant.
 In December 2016, she began to experience a lot of pain in her breast.
 She went to the hospital, where she had a mammogram, multiple exams, and a biopsy.
 The results showed that Marie-Yolande had breast cancer.
 After four sessions of chemotherapy, Marie-Yolande will have a mastectomy on August 27.
 Our medical partner, Innovating Health International, has requested $1,085 to fund Marie-Yolande's procedure.
 This will cover the full cost of treatment, including a two-night hospital stay, medication, labs, radiology, physician and nurse time, and travel expenses.
 After her surgery, Marie-Yolande hopes to become more independent and be healthy again.